 Raising the house

-- consult the Building Code of Australia to check the height in the underneath area (habitable rooms will require a minimum 2.4 metre ceiling height)
+- Consult the Building Code of Australia to check the height in the underneath area (habitable rooms require a minimum 2.4-metre ceiling height).

-- if possible ensure the building is raised no more than an additional 800mm
+- If possible, ensure the building is raised no more than an additional 800 millimetres.

-- if the building must be raised more than 800mm, excavating should be considered as an alternative, providing there is adequate waterproofing and drainage and that underground sewer lines are not disturbed
+- If the building must be raised more than 800 millimetres, excavation should be considered as an alternative, providing there is adequate waterproofing and drainage and that underground sewer lines are not disturbed.

-- partial excavation is preferable to significant house-raising (>800mm) as the proportions of the house and its relationship both to the ground and to the street is maintained
+- Partial excavation is preferable to significant house-raising (greater than 800 millimetres) as the proportions of the house and its relationship both to the ground and to the street is maintained.

 Houses on sloping sites